cemalhekim/ur_navigation/README.md

 Create a directory for your nodes and implement a Lifecycle Node.
 This node will manage the lifecycle states of your application.

 Create a file lifecycle_node.py inside ur5e_navigation/ur5e_navigation/.

+## Step 5: Implement a Service

+Now, let's implement a service that the node can provide.
+This service can be used to control the robot's movements.

+Create a file navigation_service.py inside ur5e_navigation/ur5e_navigation/.